betterscientificsoftware/bssw.io/Articles/Blog/AcceptingHigh-QualitySoftwareContributionsAsScientificPublications.md

 To do: 1-sentence summary of the whole article goes here (instead of hero image) -- this will appear in large font at the start of the article.

-Like in any other research field, academically surviving in the High Performance Computing (HPC) community generally requires to publish papers, in the bast case many of them and in high-ranked journals or at top-tier conferences.
+Like in any other research field, academically surviving in the High Performance Computing (HPC) community generally requires publishing papers, in the best case many of them and in high-ranked journals or at top-tier conferences.
 As a result, the number of scientific papers published each year in this (relatively small) community easily outnumbers what a single researcher can